 3. Whitesmoke: Writing Tutorials And Built-In Templates

-Whitesmoke is a grammar checking software that also proofreads your text and offers styling corrections.
-It is also helpful for writers who don’t have English as their first language.
+Whitesmoke is a grammar checking software that proofreads your text as well as offers styling corrections.
+This also helps writers who are unfamiliar to the rules of the English language.

-Whitesmoke has a translator and dictionary for over 50 languages, along with a plagiarism checker.
+WhiteSmoke has a translator and a dictionary for over 50 languages, along with a plagiarism checker.
 The grammar corrections give you a total score out of 10, examining your sentence length, structure, word choice, etc.

-The “activity report” gives you an error summary that only opens on the web and does not work on the application.
-Overall, the analysis is not as comprehensive as its competitors.
+The “activity report” gives you an error summary that only opens on the web-version of the software and does not work on the application.
+But overall, the analysis is not as comprehensive as its competitors.

-The plagiarism checker is a little slow and inaccurate.
+The plagiarism checker runs your text through billions of websites and research material to ensure your text is authentic.
+But it is a little slow and inaccurate.
 It will monitor every single word pasted and give you many results that are inapplicable and useless.
-Anything that remotely familiar is marked as plagiarism.
+Anything that is remotely familiar to the writing marked as plagiarism.
 You can also only check 10,000 characters at a time.

-There are three plans and two billing periods available in Whitesmoke.
-No monthly plans or free versions or trials are available.
-You can, however, request a cancellation within seven days of purchasing Whitesmoke.
+There are three plans and two billing periods available on WhiteSmoke.
+No monthly plans, free versions or trials are available for using the software.
+You can, however, request a cancellation within seven days of purchasing WhiteSmoke.

 Pros and Cons